-Remember that the use of marijuana for medical reasons, even as permitted by state law, is always prohibited by the FTA and FMCSA regulations and will disqualify an employee from performing any regulated safety-sensitive function.
-When an employee must use a medication that bears warnings about safe practices that might affect the employee's ability to work safely - for example, when a medication warns against driving or operating machinery while using the medication - the employee must notify his or her supervisor and Human Resources representative of this fact.
-Human Resources will coordinate the process of sending a "safety concern letter" and addressing any work restrictions or accommodations to allow the individual to work safely.
+Remember that the use of marijuana for medical reasons, even as permitted by state law, is always prohibited by the FTA and FMCSA regulations, and will disqualify an employee from performing any regulated safety sensitive function.

+When an employee must use a medication that bears warnings about safe practices that might affect the employee's ability to work safely for example, when a medication warns against driving or operating machinery while using the medication the employee must notify his or her supervisor of this fact.
+The employee's supervisor must contact the Drug & Alcohol Department for guidance.
+The MRO may also send a safety concern notice to Ryder if test results reveal the use of a medication that may affect a driver's ability to work safely.